 Jodie joined ACEVO in February 2019 to provide administrative support for the team.
 She graduated with a degree in economics and geography and has a passion for international development and advocacy.
 She has volunteered overseas in India and Calais and also locally for a women’s empowerment group.

 Melanie joined ACEVO in May 2018 and is responsible for all aspects of membership administration.
 She has over 20 years of customer service experience including membership administration in both profit and non-profit sectors.
 If you have a membership enquiry, just give Mel a call and she’d be happy to help.

 Membership & marketing manager

 Natalie joined ACEVO in April 2016 as the office manager but now works in the membership and marketing team and also assists with the events programme.
-She has previously worked for Channel Five, and runs her own card design business.
+She has previously worked for Channel Five, and ran her own card design business.
 Natalie is often the first point of contact for our members and assists them with a heady mix of professional expertise and positive spirit.